GideonLeGrange/mikrotik-java/README.md

 You can also download the pre-built jar file, or a zip or tar.gz file with the source for the latest release [here](https://github.com/GideonLeGrange/mikrotik-java/releases/latest)

-## Contributing
+## Asking for help or contributing

 I welcome contributions, be it bug fixes or other improvements.

-If you fix or change something, please submit a pull request.
-If you want to report a bug, please open an issue.
-General questions are also welcome.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to this project.

 # Using the API